 She frowned and watched him slice, yes slice, through pieces of wood like they were mere pieces of paper to be manipulated at whim.
 She had wanted someone to help her with this fastidious task ever since she had been a child and hated chores, but this was simply preposterous.

 Leon wasn't in the position to be moving around and he certainly wasn't apt for gathering firewood.
-It was on the tip of her tongue to tell him to stop but then she would be insulting him and his pride and she didn't to spoil the mutual respect both had developed over the span of the last two days...well, five for her.
+It was on the tip of her tongue to tell him to stop but then she would be insulting him and his pride and she didn't to spoil the understanding that had developed over the span of the last two days...well, five for her.

 Besides...if he was in pain, he didn't show it outwardly.
 Actually Leon looked quite bored and ready to pass to the next best thing.